-If you haven’t bought seafood from me before, you’re probably wondering how my seafood could possibly be SO different from anything else.
-I mean, you’ve probably bought seafood at high end grocers who led you to believe it would be great, only to be disappointed.
-So why should you believe my claims?
+If you haven’t bought my seafood before, you’re probably wondering how my seafood could possibly be SO different from anything else.
+I mean, you’ve probably bought fancy, expensive seafood before, only to be disappointed.
+So why should you believe me when I tell you my seafood is different?

 The basic answer is this: I don’t operate like any other seafood business.
 I don’t have a warehouse full of seafood – my scallops stay on the ocean floor until you order them.
 On Sunday night or Monday morning I review the upcoming week’s orders and coordinate with fishermen so I can have their scallops in bags, then Fed Ex boxes within hours of harvest.
 Now that I’m shipping other seafood I pick that seafood up on the same day as the scallops or at the earliest the day before.